tborton-code/WeLoveMovies-capstone/README.md

 # WeLoveMovies-capstone
-Backend captsone project for Thinkful's Software Engineering Immersion Course
+Backend capstone project for Thinkful's Software Engineering Immersion Course

 The front end is deployed at the following link: